 For those who believe the most magical landscapes come dusted in snow, winter in Patagonia is a sight to behold.

-The towering peaks of the Andes are blanketed in white, glaciers glow under the low winter sun, and the trails and lodges feel exclusive and serene.
+The towering peaks of the Andes are tipped with white, glaciers glow under the low winter sun, and the trails and lodges feel exclusive and serene.
 While some areas close for the season, many national parks remain open, offering peaceful walks and breathtaking views with none of the summer crowds.
+That’s why we call this Patagonia’s Secret Season.

-- Best for: Glacier viewing, scenic drives, and quiet nature escapes
+- Best for: Glacier viewing, photography, scenic drives, and quiet nature escapes

-- What to expect: Crisp air, spot elusive wildlife, breathtaking snow-covered mountains, and a national park that feels like it’s yours alone
+- What to expect: Crisp air with lower winds, elusive wildlife, breathtaking snow-covered mountains, and a national park that feels like it’s yours alone

 How to Prepare for Patagonia’s Climate